GryBsh/NabuNetSim/README.md

 - > macOS ARM64 (Apple Silicon) builds were not signed, for the moment, please use the X64 build.
 - > While using the X64 build on macOS, the serial port may not work.
-- > RetroNet support, including Cloud CP/M is experimental
 - > NHACP support is experimental.
 - > Python Support is experimental, and probably doesn't work on non-Windows platforms.
-- > The MagicalMysteryPacket confirms the GetStatus message, as documented, is backwards.
-The adaptor is sending status not asking for it.
+- > Javascript support is experimental.
 - > I'm 100% sure there are more.

 ## Systen Requirements

+Console:

 - OS: Windows, macOS, or Linux
 - CPU: Average x64, arm, or arm64 CPU.
 (I've tested on a Raspberry Pi 3,4 and it works well.)
-- Memory: 30MB base, 10MB per emulated adaptor, it uses less in my tests.
+- Memory: 100MB base, 10MB per emulated adaptor, it uses less in my tests.

+Web:

+- Memory: 300mb minimum, 1GB recommended.

 Realistically, a Pi 3 can serve a dozen or so adaptors, and a Pi 4 can handle 20+ A PC can potentially serve hundreds.